Alkmaar Cheese Carriers (Alkmaarse Kaasdragers)

 About this artwork.

-The Alkmaar Cheese Carriers, a tableau on the facade of the former cheese warehouse Anema on the Westerkade, is one of Anno Smith's most famous works.
-It dates back to the years just after the Second World War.
-In 2003, the work suddenly disappeared.
-The construction work on the Westerhaven had loosened the tiles from the back wall, causing the owner of the building to have the work removed.
-In 2008, the tableau was completely restored and returned to its usual location.
+The Alkmaar Cheese Carriers, a tableau on the facade of the former cheese warehouse of the Anema family on the Westerkade, is one of Anno Smith's best-known works.
+It dates from the years just after the Second World War and is his first building ceramics.
+In 2003, the work suddenly 'disappeared'.
+The owner of the building had the tableau removed because it was in poor condition.
+In 2008, the tableau was fully restored and put back a little further on in the facade.

-In the post-war period, ceramist Anno Smith made many hundreds of porch and facade decorations for the city of Groningen, intended for residential complexes, schools, shops and factories, among other things.
-It is for good reason that ceramics connoisseurs call Anno Smith a “master of ornamentation”.
+In the post-war period, the ceramicist Anno Smith made many hundreds of porch decorations and facade tableaus for the city of Groningen, intended for residential complexes, schools, shops and factories, among other things.
+It is not without reason that ceramic experts call Anno Smith 'the greatest decorator'.

-Smith mainly depicted everyday objects and scenes: fish, flowers, playing children and working craftspeople.
-Due to the uniformity of the post-war architectural style, each portico and building was given its own identity.
-Recognisability therefore does not happen to be an important feature of Smith's work.
-His clients also wanted cheerful performances that had to be understandable for the residents.
+Smith mainly depicted everyday objects and scenes: fish, flowers, playing children and working craftsmen.
+The uniformity of the post-war architectural style gave each porch and each building its own identity.
+Recognizability is therefore not a coincidence an important characteristic of Smith's work.
+His clients also wanted cheerful representations that had to be understandable for the residents.

 Part of route.